-At Kelly & Rubin, LLP, we have over 30 years of experience investigating and identifying false arrests and malicious prosecution in New York City.
+The attorneys at The Rubin Law Group & Robert P. Kelly Law P.C., have over 30 years of experience investigating and identifying false arrests and malicious prosecution in New York City.
 We understand how stressed and confused our clients can be during this difficult time.
 We will work tirelessly to ensure that your rights are protected and that you obtain a fair and just outcome.

 Holding Police Officers Accountable After Misconduct